Chambers County License Hearing Guide

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license that allows you to drive for essential purposes.
+- Restricted/Hardship License Granted: The judge may grant you a restricted or hardship license, allowing you to drive for essential purposes (see below).

 Hardship/Restricted License in Texas

-Even with a suspended license, you might be eligible for a hardship or restricted license, officially called an Occupational License, in Texas.
+Even if your license is suspended, you may be eligible for a hardship or restricted license, also known as an Occupational Driver's License (ODL), in Texas.

-- Eligibility Requirements: To be eligible, your license must be suspended for reasons other than medical or mental reasons.
-You must also prove that you need to drive for essential purposes, such as work, school, or medical appointments.
+- Eligibility Requirements: To be eligible for an ODL, you must demonstrate that you need to drive for essential purposes, such as:

-- IID Requirement: Depending on the circumstances of your DUI arrest, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+- IID Requirement: The court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL.

 Getting Your License Back